ISBL Fellowship - Making a difference, building the Profession

-An opportunity to join the ISBL Network of School Efficiency Advisors
+An opportunity to join the ISBL Network of School Efficiency Advisor

-For individuals not currently holding a level 6 (graduate qualification) then the ISBL Bridging Module, which accredits prior learning and experience may be the best route to fellowship.
-Click here for further details.
+For individuals not currently holding a level 6 (graduate qualification) then the ISBL Bridging Module, which accredits prior learning and experience, may be the best route to fellowship.

-3. Demonstrate significant experience and evidence of impact in at least two of the key areas listed below.
-One of these two key areas must be Leading Support Services.
+3. Demonstrate significant experience and evidence of impact in at least two of the disciplines listed below (one discipline must be LSS).

-4. Provide evidence of ongoing commitment to continuing professional development (CPD).
+4. Provide evidence of ongoing commitment to, and impact of, continuing professional development (CPD).

 5. Provide evidence of leadership within and support for the School Business Leadership profession.